merkle-open/generator-nitro/app/templates/README.md

 Pages are meant to be compositions of your components.
 Use the component's name as the first parameter.
 Be aware, the component name is case-sensitive

-Splendid uses [handlebars](https://www.npmjs.com/package/hbs) as the view engine and provides custom helpers.
+Nitro uses [handlebars](https://www.npmjs.com/package/hbs) as the view engine and provides custom helpers.

 Render the Example component. (file: `example.html`)